Upheavals and maturity

 On the form, as an employee, consultant, manager, director and entrepreneur, from the most classical to the most imposing companies.

 Basically, as an infographic designer, graphic designer, developer and Web designer, programmer-analyst, Lead Designer, commercial, project manager, editorialist-analyst, artistic director and technical director.

-But both in the world of work and in the world of university (and more generally in the world of teaching), I have been able to observe around me a significant number of failures in the transmission of clear strategic information, consequent managerial mistakes and frequent misunderstanding of a particular problem.
+But both in the professional and university worlds (and more generally in the teaching world), I have been able to observe around me a significant number of failures in the transmission of clear strategic information, consequent managerial mistakes and frequent misunderstanding of a particular problem.

 This resulted in regular loss of motivation and mistrust by my superiors, colleagues, collaborators, partners and service providers regarding the projects they usually managed.